Books and Resources

 My Utmost For His Highest, by Oswald Chambers, 1935.
 Wonderful daily devotional.

-The American Cancer Society is also a great resource.
+The American Cancer Society is a great resource.
 You can call your local office, and they will have a cancer survivor contact you, if you like.
 They also can guide you to good places to get wigs, bras, and further information.
 The 24-hour toll-free phone number is: 1-800-ACS-2345 (1-800-227-2345).

-J. C. Penney also has a catalog called "Jodee" that is available upon request from them.
+J. C. Penney has a catalog called "Jodee" that is available upon request from them.
 It features post-mastectomy bras and forms.
 The toll-free phone number is: 1-800-222-6161.